Business Management and Entrepreneurship BA (Hons)

 Placement Year

-A vital component of our degree courses is the placement year.
+In year three, you have the option to take a placement year.
 This time spent working in business provides our students with crucial work experience, which is highly prized and much sought after by employers upon graduation.
 We have links with a wide range of sectors, firms and organisations that offer student placements.
 If you have decided to undertake a placement year then this will last for a minimum of 48 weeks during your third year.

 Our Employability Team is here to inspire and enhance every stage of your career planning and as a graduate of NTU, you will be able to access their services for three years after your course has finished.